christopherfujino/sol/README.md

 # SOL: Simple Obvious Language

 Sol is an imperative, statically-typed language designed as a tool for learning how to program.
-It is **simple**, in that it has few language features and is thus can be learned quickly.
+It is **simple**, in that it has few language features and can thus be learned quickly.
 It is **obvious**, in that it should be clear from reading the source code of an application what instructions the computer will execute.